 As long as the possibility of a medical issue (i.e. signs of a blockage, irregular bowel movements, etc.) has been eliminated, you can safely assume that this stage will pass, but in the meantime, consider trying some of the following solutions to see if you can get your child pooping in the toilet sooner than later.

 The following solutions were gathered from the HH Facebook community, as many parents have been through it with kids who refuse to do number two in the loo, and they had some terrific suggestions.
-Thanks to all of the parents who shared their solutions with the HH community!
+Thanks to all of the parents who shared their solutions on my page